 Joyce graduated with a Masters of Art from California State University Fullerton and is the past recipient of the Fulbright-African Regional Research Grant, Zimbabwe, and the John Simon Guggenheim Memorial Fellowship.

 Based on her preliminary design concept, Joyce was selected by the city of Claremont’s Station Design and Art Review (SDAR) Committee, later ratified by the city council, in 2005.
-As the Foothill Gold Line from Azusa to Montclair continues to move from planning to reality, Joyce will take her preliminary design concept and work with the SDAR Committee and Claremont community, to advance her design concept further.*
+As the Foothill Gold Line from Glendora to Montclair continues to move from planning to reality, Joyce will take her preliminary design concept and work with the SDAR Committee and Claremont community, to advance her design concept further.*

-A premiere example of transit-oriented development along the Foothill Gold Line corridor is found in Claremont with the Claremont Village Expansion project located just west of Indian Hill Boulevard and immediately north of the current Metrolink and proposed Foothill Gold Line right-of-way.
+A premiere example of transit-oriented development along the Foothill Gold Line corridor is found in Claremont with the Claremont Village Expansion project located just west of Indian Hill Boulevard and immediately north of the current Metrolink and Foothill Gold Line right-of-way.

 Within walking distance of Claremont's historic downtown shopping and business district as well as the Metrolink (and future Foothill Gold Line) station, the project includes three core components: